15 Potential Health Benefits Of Shiso

 In one study, older people who took shiso extract every day for eight weeks had better brain function than those in a control group.

-10. May Have Anti-inflammatory Properties (My Favorite Potential Health Benefit Of Shiso)
+10. Anti-Inflammatory Properties (My Favorite Potential Health Benefit Of Shiso) βοΈ

 Rosmarinic acid is a natural compound that is found in various plants, including shiso.